OfficeDev/open-xml-docs/docs/general/how-to-add-a-new-document-part-to-a-package.md

 api_type:
 - schema
 ms.assetid: ec83a076-9d71-49d1-915f-e7090f74c13a
-title: 'How to: Add a new document part to a package (Open XML SDK)' ms.suite: office ms.author: o365devx
+title: 'How to: Add a new document part to a package' ms.suite: office ms.author: o365devx
 author: o365devx